Wholefood Soulfood Kitchen

 • It's made from wholesome, fresh ingredients.

-• It's vegan, gluten-free, nut-free and can be made oil-free.
+• It's vegan, gluten-free, nut-free and oil-free.

-all ingredients needed to make mango habanero salsa.
+all ingredients for mango habanero salsa.

 • Mango: One of the two main ingredients.
-For best results we recommend using using fresh mango but frozen mango also works.
+For best results I recommend using using fresh mangoes but frozen mango also works.
 If you use frozen mango, let thaw completely before using it.
 The texture of this salsa will be a bit different when using frozen one.
 So I recommend using fresh mango when possible.
 Also make sure to use ripe mangoes for a most flavorful salsa!
 Check out this guide on how to pick a ripe mango.

 • Red Bell Pepper: Adds some additional sweet flavor and texture.
 Could be replaced with yellow bell peppers.